Q. What does it mean when I sign a release?

 Q: Aren’t insurance companies required to pay all claims made by someone who was injured?

 A: No. Insurance companies are required to pay claims, but they aren’t required to be generous or even fair.
-Always remember that it is in the insurance company’s best interest to pay out as little of its money as possible.
-Getting you to sign a release before you become aware of the possible long term effects of your injuries, or before you learn of any property damage that wasn’t immediately obvious, is the best way for the company to hold onto its money.
+Always remember that it is in the insurance company’s interest to pay out as little of its money as possible.
+Getting you to sign a release before you become aware of the possible long term effects of your injuries, or before you learn of any property damage that wasn’t immediately obvious, is the way for the company to hold onto its money.

 Q: What is a claims adjuster?